 I might, however, live on for others in some way, because not all aspects of my person identity depend on my body being alive to continue.
 That’s why, for instance, you would still be dishonouring me by mistreating my corpse, even though in another sense I no longer exist.
 But I cannot live on for myself.
 It’s a subtle distinction, but a crucial one for getting to grips with one of the oldest and most persistent philosophical questions: what are we?

 I mentioned above that philosophers have failed to hit upon a single answer to that question.
 No one has been able to unify it, elegantly, into a tidy little metaphysical entity such as the soul.
 Instead, we’ve ended up with an embarrassment of riches: dozens of different, apparently incompatible ways of being.
 Amid this confusion, we can finally see a way forward: we are not objects or brains or persons or selves or human animals, but all of these, all linked to different perspectives, none reducible to any of the others.
 The task now is to understand how these interact.
-Our new ways of living and dying online suggest that the task might not be one we can afford to avoid.Make a donation
+Our new ways of living and dying online suggest that the task might not be one we can afford to avoid.Support Aeon: make a one-off donation